-The basis for the content I share is found in philosophy and the science of psychology, so no pseudoscience or pop psychology stuff here.
-I will attempt always to bring you the facts in a way that you can easily digest and implement.
+The basis for the content I share is found in philosophy, the science of psychology and my subjective experience.
+I will attempt always to bring you the facts (where/if they exist) and always to be straight and honest.

-I write about the importance of creative integrity and the need of the creative to create from the heart no matter what.
+I write about the importance of creative integrity and our imperative to create from the heart no matter what.
 This is the basis for The Artist’s Manifesto.

 - How to nurture creativity